Q'orianka Kilcher: Career

 In 2009, Kilcher performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of common people in the U.S., based on historian Howard Zinn's "A People's History of the United States".

 A year later, she played Pinti in the family drama Shouting Secrets.
 The film won Best Film at the 36th American Indian Film Festival in San Francisco, and Kilcher was nominated for Best Supporting Actress.
 She also portrayed Kerrianne Larkin, daughter of Chibs Telford and Fiona Larkin, in the television series Sons of Anarchy.

 In 2011, Kilcher played Tiger Lily in Neverland, a version of the Peter Pan story that aired on the Syfy Channel.

 In 2012, Kilcher starred in Firelight alongside Cuba Gooding Jr. and played the role of Caroline Magabo, a young Latina inmate who finds a new lease on life by becoming a volunteer firefighter along with other female juvenile delinquents.
 In 2013, she portrayed Rayen in Running Deer, an award-winning short film produced and directed by Brent Ryan Green through Toy Gun Films.

 Kilcher starred as the Chickasaw Nation representative and actress Te Ata in the 2017 film Te Ata.

-In 2018, Kilcher appeared in TNT’s The Alienist as Mary Palmer.
+In 2018, Kilcher appeared in TNT's The Alienist as Mary Palmer.
 Kilcher appeared in the 2019 adventure film Dora and the Lost City of Gold as the Inca princess.

+In 2020, Kilcher joined Yellowstone to play Angela Blue Thunder across the last three seasons of the show.

 In 2022, Kilcher appeared in Channing Tatum's directorial debut, Dog, as Niki, the estranged wife of Tatum's character.
 Kilcher will produce and star in the upcoming film Yesteryear alongside Scott Haze, Wes Studi and Nick Cassavetes.